-Homeless Family Services (HFS) is a case management program that helps homeless individuals and homeless families with children.
-HFS staff work with families to address barriers that prevent them from being self-sufficient.
-The goal is to connect them to the resources to find a place to call home.
-HFS travels to the families wherever they may be — a camp site, a motel or a car.
+Homeless Family Services (HFS) is a case management program for adults experiencing homelessness and unsheltered families with children.
+HFS staff work with families and individuals to address challenges they face on their path to permanent stability.
+The goal of HFS is to connect clients to resources so they can find a place to call home.

-For homeless, or at-risk for homelessness, Veterans and their families, Supportive Services for Veteran Families (SSVF) can help.
-By working closely with the VA and other community service providers, SSVF case managers can help veterans can move toward secure and permanent housing.
+- Supportive Services for Veteran Families (SSVF) provides case management for homeless, or at-risk for homelessness, Veterans and their families.
+By working closely with the VA and other community service providers, SSVF case managers can help veterans move toward secure and permanent housing.